Procurement Optimization 2026: 8 Levers to Protect Margin

 5. Mathematical Sourcing: Using AI for complex award scenarios.

-6. P2P Automation: Reducing PO cycles to <5 hours.
+6. P2P Automation: Reducing PO cycles to under 5 hours.

-7. Consolidation: Standardizing specs to increase volume leverage.
+7. Consolidation: Standardizing specs to increase volume power.

 What Procurement Optimization Actually Means